×

 In addition to ovarian cysts, people with PCOS have a hormonal imbalance that can impact their general well-being and appearance.
 A person may experience irregular or absent periods as a result of this.

-Stress hormones are released by the body after intense exercise, and these hormones can disrupt the production of reproductive hormones and result in irregular or delayed menstruation.
+The body releases stress hormones after intense exercise, and these hormones can disrupt the production of reproductive hormones and result in irregular or delayed menstruation.

 A person on hormonal birth control may notice variations in their menstrual cycle, such as early, late, or nonexistent menstruation, as a result of the suppression of ovulation.

 Cycle abnormalities can occur in people with eating disorders, such as bulimia or anorexia nervosa.
-Excessive weight loss may result in delayed periods or maybe end your cycle entirely.
-This is due to the fact that ovulation may be paused by inadequate body fat.
+Excessive weight loss may result in delayed periods or may end your cycle entirely.
+This is because ovulation may be paused by inadequate body fat.

 Between the ages of 45 and 55, most females start menopause.
 An early natural menopause or primary ovarian insufficiency (POI) may be the cause of delayed or irregular menstruation that appears around age 40 or earlier.
 Additional causes of this syndrome include autoimmune diseases and genetic problems, however surgical ovarian excision is also one possible cause.

-Modifications to your schedule have the potential to disrupt your body’s clock, hence influencing your menstrual cycle and leading to delayed periods.
+Modifications to your schedule have the potential to disrupt your body’s internal clock, which can influence your menstrual cycle and lead to delayed periods.

 Excessive drinking can throw off the balance of your hormones and menstrual cycle, leading to irregular or delayed periods.